quangthao2002/Gemini-Clone/README.md

 # React + Vite
-# Run project
-npm run dev
+Run project: npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.